6.4.1.40 Outcomes of reconciliation

 - their rent details have been verified by Centrelink.

-Example: Amanda is a member of a couple and receives FTB Part A by instalment for her 2 year old daughter.
-Amanda pays private rent of $270.00 a week.
-As she receives more than the base rate of FTB Part A, Amanda receives some RA as part of her fortnightly instalments.
-At the end of the income year, it is determined that her actual family income makes Amanda eligible for the maximum rate of FTB Part A including the maximum rate of RA.
+Example: Amanda is a member of a couple and receives FTB Part A by instalment for their 2 year old child.
+Amanda pays private rent of $470 per week.
+As Amanda receives more than the base rate of FTB Part A, they receive some RA as part of their fortnightly instalments.
+At the end of the income year, it is determined that Amanda's actual family income makes them eligible for the maximum rate of FTB Part A including the maximum rate of RA.
 Amanda receives a top-up.

 For CCS, if reconciliation, or the review of the reconciliation outcome, is initiated through the provision of an updated 'attendance record report' after the end of the lodgement year (1.1.L.30), it may result in a top-up.